jsomedon/night.zig/README.md

 I didn't fully test architecture & os detection logic, only on `x86_64-linux` and `aarch64-macos`.

 I may rewrite this little tool in `zig` when I get comfortable enough with `zig`, so that you don't need dependencies and what not.
+But no guarantee.

 ### License